efe Consultants

 • Sudden pressure relay, an electrically operated switch that detects a sudden increase in the internal pressure of the equipment caused by a fault in the winding tank

-• Buchholz relay, an oil & gas actuated relay located in the pipe connecting the winding tank & the conservator (an external overhead oil reservoir).
+• Buchholz relay, an oil- and gas-actuated relay located in the pipe connecting the winding tank & the conservator (an external overhead oil reservoir).
 It detects faults in the winding tank

 Distribution Transformers

-Step down voltage from electricity transmission systems to the level used by end-users.
+Distribution transformers step down voltage from transmission systems to levels suitable for end-users.
 They are generally rated at not more than 200MVA, with operating voltages no more than 11kV

 Figure 4 A sketch of a typical three-phase oil-filled distribution transformer